-Controller RCC cable SentinelRAID A SCSI cable (CH 0) EonRAID 2510FR Dedicated RCC or RCC over drive loops EonStor Pre-configured RCC routes over the system backplane
+Controller RCC cable SentinelRAID A SCSI cable (CH 0) EonRAID 2510FR Dedicated RCC or RCC over drive loops EonStor Pre-configured RCC routes over the system backplane; may be SCSI, Fibre, or SATA data paths.
+These data paths cannot be changed!

-- Using one or two of the I/O channels for controller communications (as listed above) is necessary especially when write-back caching is preferred.
-If controllers are running in write-back mode, a battery module is recommended for each controller.
+- Using one or two of the I/O channels for controller communications (as listed above) is necessary when write-back caching is preferred.
+Each controller keeps in its memory a replica of cached writes directed to its counterpart. - With dual-active controller configuration, write-back cache will be disabled if no RCC path can be found. - If controllers are running in write-back mode, a battery module is recommended for each controller.